 Rybrevant comes as a solution in a single-dose vial.
 It’s available in one strength: 350 milligrams per 7 milliliters of solution (mg/mL).

-You’ll receive Rybrevant as an IV infusion in your doctor’s office or an infusion center.
-(An IV infusion is an injection into your vein that’s given over a period of time.)
+You’ll receive Rybrevant as an intravenous (IV) infusion in your doctor’s office or an infusion center.
 Your doctor or another healthcare professional will give your infusion.

 Dosage for non-small cell lung cancer

-The usual recommended dose of Rybrevant is based on your body weight in kilograms (kg),* as shown below:
+The typical recommended dose of Rybrevant is based on your body weight when you start treatment with the drug.
+Your body weight will be measured in kilograms (kg),* as shown below:

 * One kg is about 2.2 lb.

-For your first week of treatment, you’ll receive your recommended dose split between two separate infusions.
+For week 1 of treatment, you’ll receive your recommended dose split between two separate infusions.
 This is to help prevent an infusion reaction, which is a possible side effect of Rybrevant.
-You’ll have your first infusion on day 1 and your second infusion on day 2.
+You’ll have your first half of the infusion on day 1 and your second half of the infusion on day 2.

-After this, you’ll typically receive your full recommended dose as one infusion every 2 weeks.
+After this, you’ll typically receive your full recommended dose given once every 2 weeks.

 What if I miss an appointment for a dose?